wolfy-42/simu-documentation/documentation/05_User_Guide.md

 There are several paths that have to be configured before the environment can be used:

-1. Paths in the general script
+1. Paths in the general sim/scripts
-2. Paths in the test-case script
+2. Paths in the sim/test-cases script

 ### HDL Flow Options Configuration